MUSC Student Handbook

 303 Harborview Office Tower

-Located in Room 303 of the Harborview Office Tower at 19 Hagood Avenue, the Cashier’s Office receives and records student tuition, insurance, hepti-vac, and other student service fees.
-Cashier's office does not maintain student records; please contact Student Accounting with questions about tuition or other fees.
+Located in Room 303 of the Harborview Office Tower at 19 Hagood Avenue, the Cashier’s Office receives and records student tuition, insurance, and other student service fees.
+The Cashier's office does not maintain student records; please contact the Office of Student Accounts with questions about tuition or other fees.
 The office window hours are from 8:30 a.m. to 4:30 p.m., Monday through Friday.
 The office accepts checks and cash only.
-All MasterCard, American Express, and DiscoverCard charge payments must be made online at the Webadvisor secured website http://webadvisor.musc.edu.
-Electronic check payments can also be done on the website.
+The following payments must be made through WebAdvisor secured website http://webadvisor.musc.edu: Electronic Check Transfer – No Fee; Credit and Debit Cards – convenience fee of 2.5% of the total payment amount.
+This fee will be added to your payment amount.
+Credit Cards accepted are MasterCard, American Express, and Discover.

 Center for Academic Excellence